Spain in the Eurovision Song Contest 2010: At Eurovision

 According to Eurovision rules, all nations with the exceptions of the host country and the "Big Four" (France, Germany, Spain and the United Kingdom) are required to qualify from one of two semi-finals in order to compete for the final; the top ten countries from each semi-final progress to the final.
 As a member of the "Big 4", Spain automatically qualified to compete in the final on 29 May 2010.
 In addition to their participation in the final, Spain is also required to broadcast and vote in one of the two semi-finals.
 During the semi-final allocation draw on 7 February 2010, Spain was assigned to broadcast and vote in the first semi-final on 25 May 2010.

 In Spain, the semi-finals were broadcast on La 2 and the final was broadcast on La 1 with commentary by José Luis Uribarri.
-The Spanish spokesperson, who announced the Spanish votes during the final, was Ainhoa Arbizu.
+RTVE appointed Ainhoa Arbizu as its spokesperson to announce during the final the Spanish votes.
 The broadcast of the final was watched by 5.76 million viewers in Spain with a market share of 41.9%.
 This represented an increase of 6% from the previous year with 638,000 more viewers.